Our SDH Director

 During the era of the Vietnam War, Cunningham learned kempo under the guidance of these two

 masters—his father, mentioned previously, and Stuart Sensei.
-They were teaching local residents
+They were teaching residents

 Guard Armory.